-Passion flowers have an interesting history and an attention grabbing bloom.
-Many of the plants in the species are native to North America and Passiflora incarta is a common flower of the American southeastern states.
+Passion flowers have an interesting history and an attention- grabbing bloom.
+Many plants in the species are native to North America. and Passiflora incarta is a common flower of the American southeastern states.
 These notable vines are great to grow as attractive screens, floral cover-ups or simply over an arbor as decorative shading.
 Caring for these intricate flowers includes properly feeding passion flower vines.

 Feeding Passion Flower Vines